emmajanedrews/base-template/_posts/2017-02-27-announcing-the-launch-of-my-new-video-blog.md

 {% include pullquote.html %}

-Rather than me guess what’s on your mind, I want to reach out to you and ask what questions you have about real estate.
+Rather than simply guessing what’s on your mind, I want to reach out to you and ask what questions you have about real estate.
 Are there specific concepts you want to know more about?
 Are you curious about a specific market or neighborhood trends in your area?
-I would love to answer them in my videos so others can benefit from them as well.
+I would love to answer your questions in my videos so others can benefit from them as well.
 <br>
 <br>If you’re thinking about buying or selling a home, please reach out to us so we can schedule a free consultation.
 We look forward to hearing from you!